 Further information regarding the AWCF is available from the WCF.

-This new, innovative and dynamic diploma course, running in conjunction with the School of Health at the University of Central Lancashire is accessible, flexible, progressive and professionally recordable and will fill a niche in Farriery education provision.
+This new, innovative and dynamic diploma course, awarded by the University of Central Lancashire, is accessible, flexible, progressive and professionally recordable and will fill a niche in Farriery education provision.
 It has been structured in such a way that will facilitate both the personal and professional development of qualified Farriers and positively assist those who are returning to academic work.

 The nature of the course, having both a theoretical and clinical perspective, necessitates access to practice of at least 12 weeks annually for the duration of the course.
-Students are also expected to attend College for 4 study weekends per academic year to support their studies.
+Students are also expected to attend College for study days to support their studies.